 - This occurs to the main characters in C. S. Lewis's The Voyage of the Dawn Treader in The Chronicles of Narnia.
 Good thing that the man who purchased Caspian was an old friend of his dead father, thus he releases the young king and decides to help.

-- Shasta overhears the discussion to sell him as the newest slave of a rich Calormen military man in The Horse and His Boy and decides, with said man mount's Bree's help, to run away.
-It is Bree and Hwin's Back Story, as they were kidnapped from their valleys when very young and then used as Calormen mounts.
-And Queen Susan has reason to fear it, considering that Prince Rabadash is Yandere for her and wants her as his puppet was at any costs.
+- Shasta overhears the discussion to sell him as the newest slave of a rich Calormene military man in The Horse and His Boy and decides, with said man's mount Bree's help, to run away.
+It is Bree and Hwin's Back Story, as they were kidnapped from their valleys when very young and then used as Calormene mounts.
+And Queen Susan has reason to fear it, considering that Prince Rabadash is Yandere for her and wants her as his puppet at any cost.

 - Alaric's fate in Ben Counter's Warhammer 40,000 novel Hammer of Daemons, in Gladiator Games.
 But he leads a Gladiator Revolt.